Iron is an essential mineral that plays a critical role in transporting oxygen around the body.

 However, if demand outstrips supply, the body will start to use up iron stored in the liver, which can lead to iron deficiency.
 When the body has used the iron up, it is unable to produce hemoglobin.
 This is called iron deficiency anemia.

 A doctor can diagnose anemia using a blood test to measure serum ferritin and hemoglobin levels.
-The World Health Organization (WHO) classifies mild anemia as having a hemoglobin level of:
+The

 - less than 119 grams per liter (g/l) for adult females